StyraInc/vscode-styra/src/README.md

 2. In the Terminal window you should see a new task launched: `npm esbuild-watch` with some nominal output.
 3. A new VSCode window opens ("Extension Development Host").

-The Styra extension how acts almost exactly as if you had installed it through normal means, with a couple exceptions:
+The Styra extension in the new window acts almost exactly as if you had installed it through normal means, with a couple exceptions:
 (a) You will not find it listed in the "Extensions" pane (unless you previously installed it like a normal extension!).
 (b) Since VSCode is built with Electron, you can open the same DevTools panel in VSCode that you are familiar with from Chrome!
 Use `Help > Toggle Developer Tools` or the shortcut `⌥ + ⌘ + I`.

 Get friendly with the `Console` tab of the Developer Tools.
-Just like in Chrome, any `console.log` statements in your code will send there—NOT to the standard VSCode "Debug Console"!
+Just like in Chrome, any `console.log` statements in your code will emit there—NOT to the standard VSCode "Debug Console"!
 Also any exceptions that your code throws will appear there.

 While you will find local storage and session storage under the Developer Tools "Application" tab just like Chrome, that is NOT where VSCode local storage persists.
 Rather it is stored via the Memento API (see <https://stackoverflow.com/a/51822055>).
 You can use the VSCode "Memento Explorer" extension to view and modify that local storage.
 See extension.ts for details.

 ## Unit Tests